+QUICK FACTS ABOUT RVA

+DID YOU KNOW?

+Richmond is the only city in the United States with Class IV River Rapids

+Top 8

-QUICK FACTS ABOUT RVA DID YOU KNOW?
-Richmond is the only city in the United States with Class IV River Rapids Top 8 Your Pick for America's Best River Towns (American Rivers, 2021) #7 The South's Best Food Cities (Southern Living, 2020) #1 Best Business Climate (Business Facilities, 2021) 12% The average cost of housing is 12% lower in Richmond than the national average 75% of Richmonders live within a 10 minute walk of a park
+Your Pick for America's Best River Towns (American Rivers, 2021)

+The South's Best Food Cities (Southern Living, 2020)

+Best Business Climate (Business Facilities, 2021)

+The average cost of housing is 12% lower in Richmond than the national average of Richmonders live within a 10 minute walk of a park

-APPLYING TO OUR PROGRAM The VCU Department of PM&R participates in the National Resident Matching Program (NRMP), and those interested in our program can apply using the Electronic Residency Application Service (ERAS) offered by the Association of American Medical Colleges.
+APPLYING TO OUR PROGRAM

+The VCU Department of PM&R participates in the National Resident Matching Program (NRMP), and those interested in our program can apply using the Electronic Residency Application Service (ERAS) offered by the Association of American Medical Colleges.

 Each year we accept six residents.
-You may complete your intern year (PGY-1) at any accredited institution before beginning their PM&R residency here, and if you're interested in receiving all your training here at VCU you must apply separately to the Department of Internal Medicine's program. <text> Letters of recommendation: A minimum of three, preferably with at least one from a PM&R physician Dates and Deadlines ERAS applications due October 6, 2023 Interview Dates for 2023-2024: November 3, 2023 - VCU SOM and AI Candidates only November 10, 2023 December 1, 8, 15, 2023 January 5, 12, 2024 APPLYING FOR JOINT TRACK Program Candidates interested in applying to the joint track program should do so through ERAS.
+You may complete your intern year (PGY-1) at any accredited institution before beginning their PM&R residency here, and if you're interested in receiving all your training here at VCU you must apply separately to the Department of Internal Medicine's program.

+Application Requirements

+- Curriculum vitae (CV) with your e-mail address and phone number

+- Personal statement

+- Official medical school transcript

+- Test scores

+- USMLE

+- COMLEX

+- TOEFL (if applicable minimum score 600)

+- CSA step 2CS (if applicable)

+- TWE (if applicable)

+- Notarized copy of visa (if applicable VCU can only sponsor J-1 clinical visas)

+- Letters of recommendation: A minimum of three, preferably with at least one from a PM&R physician

+Dates and Deadlines

+ERAS applications due October 6, 2024

+Interview Dates for 2024-2025:

+November 12, 2024

+December 3, 10, 17, 2024

+January 7, 2025

+APPLYING FOR JOINT TRACK PROGRAM

+Candidates interested in applying to the joint track program should do so through ERAS.
 Detailed instructions on how to apply for both the "combined" VCU IM Prelin- PM&R Track program and the 3-year "advanced" position below.

-Candidates interested in the 4-yr "Combined" VCU IM Prelim - PM&R Track 1.
-Submit ERAS Applications to BOTH the VCU Internal Medicine Preliminary/PMR track (Program # 1405121433) and the VCU PM&R Residency (Program # 3405121069) (separately in ERAS).
+Candidates interested in the 4-yr "Combined" VCU IM Prelim - PM&R Track

+- 1. Submit ERAS Applications to BOTH the VCU Internal Medicine Preliminary/PMR track (Program # 1405121433) and the VCU PM&R Residency (Program # 3405121069) (separately in ERAS).
 Note: you will not need to interview for both (as interviews with VCU PM&R serves as your IM prelim med year interview).
-If interested, an in-person (or Skype) interview can be arranged with Internal Medicine.
-2. To rank preliminary medicine programs in the NRMP system, you would 1st rank the Virginia Commonwealth University (VCU) PM&R "Advanced" Program (ID# 1743340A0), then on the "supplemental list" rank the VCU Med-Prelim-PM&R Track (Program ID# 1743140P2).
+If interested, an inperson (or virtual) interview can be arranged with Internal Medicine. - 2.
+To rank preliminary medicine programs in the NRMP system, you would 1st rank the Virginia Commonwealth University (VCU) PM&R "Advanced" Program (ID# 1743340A0), then on the "supplemental list" rank the VCU Med-Prelim-PM&R Track (Program ID# 1743140P2).
 You can also list any other prelim internship program you may interested in on the supplemental list.

+Additional information regarding supplemental IM materials can be found here: rampages.us/imresidency/

-Candidates interested in the 3-yr "Advanced" Position (PM&R Beginning at PGY-2 Year) 1.
-Submit ERAS application only to the VCU PM&R Residency program (Program # 3405121069) in ERAS.
-2. To rank in NRMP system, first rank the VCU PM&R "Advanced" Program (ID# 1743340A0), then on the "supplemental list", add any preliminary internship program you are interested in, EXCEPT for the VCU Med-Prelim-PM&R Track.
+Candidates interested in the 3-yr "Advanced" Position (PM&R Beginning at PGY-2 Year)

+- 1. Submit ERAS application only to the VCU PM&R Residency program (Program # 3405121069) in ERAS. - 2.
+To rank in NRMP system, first rank the VCU PM&R "Advanced" Program (ID# 1743340A0), then on the "supplemental list", add any preliminary internship program you are interested in, EXCEPT for the VCU Med-Prelim-PM&R Track.